Introducing configuration management

 Node run statuses

-The Overview page displays the run status of each node following the most recent Puppet run.
-There are 10 possible run statuses.
+The Overview page provides summary information on the run statuses of your nodes following a Puppet run.
+The nodes are sorted into six possible run statuses:

-Investigate these failures and fix the cause.
+With failed changes: During its last run, Puppet encountered at least one problem that prevented it from making changes, either while evaluating whether the node was in the compliant state or while attempting to put the node into the compliant state.
 The error is usually tied to a particular resource (such as a file) managed by Puppet on the node.
 The node as a whole might still be functioning normally.
-Alternatively, the problem might be caused by a situation on the Puppet master, preventing the node’s agent from verifying whether the node is compliant.
+The problem might even be caused by a situation not on the node but on the Puppet master, preventing the Puppet agent that’s running on the node from verifying whether the node is compliant.

-Unchanged: This node’s last Puppet run was successful, and it was fully compliant.
-No changes were necessary.
+With no changes: This node’s last Puppet run was successful, and it was fully compliant; no changes were necessary.

-Would have intentional changes: During the last Puppet run, catalog changes would have been applied to the node.
+- Would have successful changes: During its last Puppet run, the

 Nodes not reporting

-Unresponsive for 1+ hours: The node hasn’t reported to the Puppet master recently.
-Something might be wrong.
+Have not reported in 1+ hours: The node hasn’t reported to the Puppet master recently; something may be wrong.
 The cutoff for considering a node unresponsive defaults to one hour, and can be configured.

 Have no reports: Although Puppet Server is aware of this node’s existence, the node has never submitted a Puppet report for one or more of the following reasons: it’s a newly commissioned node; it has never come online; or its copy of Puppet is not configured correctly.